 This is mainly due to:

-- Lack of access to adequate MNCH services, low number of midwives: caused by insufficient access to education and training
+- Lack of access to adequate maternal, newborn and child health (MNCH) services; a very low number of midwives; insufficient access to education and training;

-Women and Health Alliance (WAHA): A beacon for women in need
+Women and Health Alliance (WAHA): a beacon for women in need

 Amref Health Africa: building capacity where it is needed most

-In 2016, Ethiopiaid Canada began a partnership with Amref Health Africa to support two maternal health projects to make an impact in particularly disadvantaged rural communities.
-The first is a midwife training project in the country’s remote South Omo region.
-By the end of this year, 29 Midwife students in South Omo will complete their three-year Midwife training program, and will begin providing maternal, newborn and child health (MNCH) services, often for the first time, in their respective communities.
+As mentioned above, the contribution of trained midwives cannot be understated in preventing deaths before, during or after birth and in ensuring the health of women, newborns and children.
+In 2015, Ethiopiaid Canada partnered with Amref Health Africa to support two maternal health projects to make an impact in particularly disadvantaged rural communities.
+The first was a midwife training project in the country’s remote South Omo region.
+By the end of 2016, 29 midwife students in South Omo completed a three-year midwife training program, and began providing maternal health care services, often for the very first time, in their respective communities.

-- Increased maternal health and family planning knowledge through 12 support groups for expecting mothers
+- Increased maternal health and family planning knowledge through 12 support groups for expecting mothers (Oromia)

 Read our success stories here